Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 - HTML - To create a basic site.
 - CSS - To create custom styles and make a responsive site.
 - Bootstrap - For consistent styling and improved responsiveness.
-- JavaScript - To improve the navigation bar in mobile view.

 ### Frameworks Libraries and Programmes Used
 - Font Awesome - for icons.